-This guide is drafted to make the users knowledgeable about the simple Office 365-to-Office 365 migration with their own Kernel Migrator for Exchange ver 18.3.
-It includes all the required steps and added provisions in easy words in detail for a quick and successful migration.
+This guide is drafted to give awareness about a simple Office 365 to Office 365 migration with Exchange Migrator ver 21.3.
+It describes all the required steps and options in easy words in detail for quick and successful migration.

-As we know, businesses are continuously growing by adopting Office 365 as data storage client.
-The experts are fascinated to the newly introduced features in each new version of Office 365.
+As we know, growing businesses are adopting Office 365 for all their IT requirements.
+They are fascinated by the features and convenience of Office 365.
+When there is a merger between two organizations, there is a need to consolidate their Office 365 assets to.
 As a result, they wish to migrate data between Office 365 tenants.

 - Step by Step Guide for Migrating Office 365 to Office 365 Tenant Part-1